shreeshailaya/C-DAC-Notes/Core Java/README.md

 ![Object](https://github.com/shreeshailaya/c-dac/blob/main/Core%20Java/Media/3_object.PNG)
 ![object](https://github.com/shreeshailaya/c-dac/blob/main/Core%20Java/Media/4_repState-bev.PNG)
 ## Four Major Piller of OOP
-### Major Piller
+### Major Pillar
-1) Abstration
+1) Abstraction
 2) Encapsulation
 3) Inheritance
-4) Polymorphim
+4) Polymorphism
-### Minor Piller
+### Minor Pillar
 1) Strong typing
 2) Concurrency
 3) Persistance

-### Minor Piller
+### Minor Pillar
 #### 1) Strong Typing
-- Perticular type of input of way of typing or wiritng code.
+- Particular type of input of way of typing or writing code.
 #### 2) Concurrency
 - Simultaneous Execution eg. Notepad spelling check
 #### 3) Persistance
-- Perment Storage/Database
+- Permanent Storage/Database
-### Major Piller
+### Major Pillar
 #### 1) Abstraction
 - Selective ignorance
-- It helps in reducing the complixity of code.
+- It helps in reducing the complexity of code.
-- Process of seperation which take what is needed.
+- Process of separation which take what is needed.
-- It focous on what is needed/required and discart everything else.
+- It focus on what is needed/required and discard everything else.
 #### 2) Encapsulation
 - State(data) and Behavior(function) are inseparable thats why we use Encapsulation
-- State and behavior will always together bundled into one unit is clalled Encapsulation.
+- State and behavior will always together bundled into one unit is called Encapsulation.
 - Advantage- 1.Data hiding/helps to restrict access of data
 - 2.Data Binding
-- 3.Complex functionlity can be hidden so that simple UI is used for use of object.
+- 3.Complex functionality can be hidden so that simple UI is used for use of object.
-- 4.Hide Complixity and give simple functions to the user
+- 4.Hide Complexity and give simple functions to the user
 - Class is the best example of encapsulation.
 #### 3) Inheritance
 - Its about the "is a" relationship.
-- If t entity having "is a" relationship then there is Inherantance.
+- If t entity having "is a" relationship then there is Inheritance.
-- Adventage 1.Reusability/reusing of code.
+- Advantage 1.Reusability/reusing of code.
 - 2.It creates the basics of polymorphism
-- Spealize entity from existing generalize entity by adding some extra state and behavior.
+- Specialize entity from existing generalize entity by adding some extra state and behavior.
 #### 4) Polymorphism
 - Polymorphism:- Same massage given to common entity of different object.(different function defication)

-- Encaspulatio Unit
+- Encapsulation Unit
 ```java
 class Date
 {